Guide · For investors

 Apartment Condos — Lowest Entry, Highest Yield Potential

-At $212,054 average, condos offer the lowest entry point.
+Condos offer the lowest entry point of any property type.
 One-bedrooms near LRT stations or university areas rent for $1,100–$1,400/month.
 Two-bedrooms: $1,400–$1,800.
 Factor in condo fees when calculating cashflow.

 Row/Townhouse — Best Value for Families

-$307,666 average.
-Appeal to families who can't afford detached.
+A step up in price from condos, with appeal to families who can't afford detached.
 Strong rental demand, lower vacancy risk than condos.
 Often lower maintenance costs than detached.

 Key Metrics to Watch